bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 Displays the status of a particular transaction id, to see whether it is:

 * `Not found`: transaction not present on the blockchain or in that node's memory.
-* `Pending`: tansaction awaiting payment confirmation.
+* `Pending`: transaction awaiting payment confirmation.
 * `Verified`: payment is confirmed, and the transaction is waiting to be incorporated into a block.
 * `Confirmed`: transaction stored on the blockchain.